Luchador/GUD/tools/geditor/docs/OBJECT_PROPERTIES.md

 Native fields: keys and single-ammo types use the 32-bit word at `0x80`.
 Multi-ammo slots occupy 13 words starting at `0x80`, in ammo-ID order 1–13;
 each contains a 16-bit model followed by a 16-bit quantity.
-Editing either half preserves the other. `src/ammoconstants.h` now shares the existing AMMOTYPE enum between the game and editor without changing any native IDs or record layouts.
+Only quantity is editable; the original model half remains intact through edits, saving and ROM creation. `src/ammoconstants.h` shares the AMMOTYPE enum and solo ammo multiplier constants between the game and editor without changing native IDs, record layouts or difficulty behavior.

 ## Extending the inspector